rahulgarg28071998/MyAwesomeAnimeList/README.md

 # MyAwesomeAnimeList
-These are some awesome animes on which i have wasted my majourity of life
+These are some awesome animes on which i have wasted my majority of life

     1. devilman crybaby
     2. fullmetal alchemist